DJ Screw: Career

-Davis began DJing at age 12 in 1983, and started his trademark slowed-down mixes in 1990, the style became his main focus in late 1991 – early 1992.
+Davis began DJing at age 12 in 1983, and started his trademark slowed-down mixes in 1990.
+This style became his main focus in late 1991 and early 1992.
 The mixes began as special compilations requested by friends and those in the know.
 He soon made them available for sale when his close friend Toe offered to buy a mix from him for ten dollars.
 At that point, customers had increasingly begun requesting his more well-known mixes instead of personalized lists.
 During the early 1990s, he invited some of the Houston MCs from the city's south side to rhyme on those mixes.
 This coalition of emcees eventually became the fathers of the Screwed Up Click.
 Many members of the Screwed Up Click, or S.U.C., are considered key figures in the canon of Houston hip hop.
-The original lineup included Big Hawk, Big Moe, E.S.G., and Fat Pat, among others.
-The crew later gained then upcoming artists such as, Z-Ro, Trae tha Truth as well as Lil Flip.
+The original lineup included Lil KeKe, Big Hawk, Big Moe, E.S.G., and Fat Pat, among others.
+The crew later gained then upcoming artists such as, Z-Ro, Trae tha Truth as well as Lil’ Flip.
 His career began to advance once he met Russell Washington of BigTyme Recordz and signed to the label.

 Davis later moved to a house in the 7600 block of Greenstone Street near Gulfgate Mall.
 Fans, some driving from far away areas such as Dallas and Waco, lined up at his door to obtain his recordings.
 He started his own business and opened a shop up on 7717 Cullen Blvd in Houston, TX, called Screwed Up Records and Tapes.
 It has been shown in numerous music videos and documentaries as well as independent films.
 In the early 2010s, this location closed.
 It has since been relocated to 3538 West Fuqua, Houston, TX.
 Fans may also purchase merchandise, including mixtapes, on the S.U.C. website.
 There are now several Screwed Up Records and Tapes spread out through Texas, including one in Beaumont and in Austin.